Rryangc/GettingandCleaningData_Project/README.md

   The 2nd file contains the result from Tast/Requirement #5

 - The second file generated, 'ProjectResult2.txt' should be identical to the file loaded to project link.
-  You can use read.table command to load them to R for further verification
+  You can use read.table command to load them to R for further verification.
+The R command is: d <- read.table("ProjectResult2.txt", sep=" ", strip.white=TRUE)